afunyun/BatchGrader/README.md

 # BatchGrader: Batch LLM Evaluation with OpenAI Batch API

+## Last updated: 2025-05-11

+Version: 0.2.1 - fixed cli args which i managed to put in horribly broken, nice, unified loading logic as well for args

 ## Overview

 BatchGrader is a quick and dirty tool for batch evaluation of text data using the OpenAI Batch API.
 It is designed for grading, scoring, or classifying large sets of LLM-generated responses or any text data.